 Everyone starts from a different point on their financial journey.
 Even so, there are a few universal steps that apply to nearly everyone.

 If you don’t currently use a free checking account, start by opening one.
 Watch out for monthly maintenance fees triggered by failing to keep a minimum balance in your account.
-There are plenty of free checking accounts available on the market today, such as BBVA and Chime, which offers automated savings transfers.
+There are plenty of free checking accounts available on the market today.

 Once you have a free checking account to manage your monthly expenses, it’s time to start positioning yourself for long-term wealth.